Andrew Leahey: Airwaves album

 In March 2019, Leahey & The Homestead released their third album, Airwaves.
 The eleven songs were produced by Paul Ebersol, and reflected the rock and roll influences of Leahey's youth, as well as more recent artists.

 "I was raised on FM radio, back when you could still hear legends like Bruce Springsteen and Tom Petty on the Top 40.
 Listening to those guys felt like going to rock & roll school.
 Years later, that same sound — big, guitar-driven, hook-heavy — still feels like home to me,” Leahey told Rolling Stone.

 The title track, "Airwaves", is a tribute to that FM rock and roll radio Leahey grew up with, and the album includes a cover of Echo & the Bunnymen's "Lips Like Sugar".

-American Static Vol. 1 and Vol. 2 albums
+American Static, Vol. 1 and Vol. 2 albums

-Over the course of the COVID-19 pandemic, Leahey and his band recorded 18 songs that were debuted during a Andrew Leahey: Live & Online livestream residency, one performance from his home each week for a year.
-The material became a double album, American Static Vol. 1 released October 2021, and American Static Vol. 2 set for release in winter 2022.
+Over the course of the COVID-19 pandemic, Leahey and his band recorded 18 songs that were debuted during an Andrew Leahey: Live & Online livestream residency, which featured one performance from his home each week for a year.
+The material became a double album, American Static, Vol. 1 released October 2021, and American Static, Vol. 2 released May 2022.